AxtMueller/Windows-Batch-Deployment/README.md

 4. Source code customization: Add features to WBD according to your needs.
 This service is only available to customers who have purchased the WBD source code.

 # [Revision History](/binaries/README.md#all-revision-history)
-### Client Version: 20210130
+### Client Version: 20210212
-Bug fix: CmdAddAutoRunBin and CmdExecuteBinary support 32-bit DLLs on 64-bit systems.
-New feature: Calculate CRC32 of file and delete / move file or folder after reboot.
+Bug fix: Accelerate file transfer speed.
-New feature: Registry operations.
+New feature: File transfer progress callback.
-### Server Version: 20210130
+### Server Version: 20210212
-New feature: Functions of registry operation.
+New feature: File transfer progress callback.